-ALCUZCUZ No mouth

-speaks more clearly

-than the mouth of a cannon, 2015

-although we don't speak its language.

-Loud noises heard offstage

-MANY VOICES (Offstage) Help me, oh heavens!

-ALCUZCUZ Help me, Muhammad,

-and may Allah keep you!

-DON ÁLVARO The celestial spheres seem 2020

-to careen off their eternal axes.46 The jeweled heavens fall apart.

-DON LOPE (Offstage) The mine has blown!
+ALCUZCUZ No mouth speaks more clearly than the mouth of a cannon, although we don't speak its language.
+2015 Loud noises heard offstage VOICES (Offstage) Help me, oh heavens!
+ALCUZCUZ Help me, Muhammad, and may Allah keep you! ÁLVARO The celestial spheres seem to careen off their eternal axes.
+46 The jeweled heavens fall apart.
+2020 LOPE (Offstage) The mine has blown!
 Everyone into the breach!

-DON ÁLVARO What Etna, what Mongibello, 2025

-what Vesuvius, what volcanoes47 have these mountains conceived in their wombs to birth this?
+Drums of war sound ÁLVARO What Etna, what Mongibello, what Vesuvius, what volcanoes 47 have these mountains conceived in their wombs to birth this?
+2025 ALCUZCUZ What monks, whose Edna, what doofuses or potatoes?

-46 Celestial spheres: The Ptolemaic system imagined concentric spheres surrounding the earth, around which the planets completed their orbits.
-47 Reference to the volcanoes Mount Etna in Sicily, whose mountainous top is called Mongibello, and to Mount what doofuses or potatoes?
-2030

-47 Reference to the volcanoes Mount Etna in Sicily, whose mountainous top is called Mongibello, and to Mount Vesuvius, on the Gulf of Naples.
-True to form, Alcuzcuz misunderstands Álvaro's elevated metaphors and offers his malapropisms.

-ALCUZCUZ What monks, whose Edna,

 Everything is smoke and fire.

-DON ÁLVARO Who has ever seen such horror?

-The town burns

-in a chaotic labyrinth of arms.

-What abominations ripped from the mountain's womb 2035

--pitch snake, asp of gunpowder!
+2030 ÁLVARO Who has ever seen such horror?
+The town burns in a chaotic labyrinth of arms.
+What abominations ripped from the mountain's womb -pitch snake, asp of gunpowder!
 Now torn open, your entrails bared for all to see.
 This is Spain's damnation.

-I am neither noble nor a true lover

-if I do not throw myself into the fire 2040

-to help my lady,
+2035 I am neither noble nor a true lover if I do not throw myself into the fire to help my lady, 2040 planets completed their orbits.
+47 Reference to the volcanoes Mount Etna in Sicily, whose mountainous top is called Mongibello, and to Mount Vesuvius, on the Gulf of Naples.
+True to form, Alcuzcuz misunderstands Álvaro's elevated metaphors and offers his malapropisms.

-scaling the wall and breaking through

-its battlements of stone.

-Let Galera and the whole world burn,

-as long as I can get the beautiful Maleca 2045

-safely out in my arms.
+46 Celestial spheres: The Ptolemaic system imagined concentric spheres surrounding the earth, around which the scaling the wall and breaking through its battlements of stone.
+Let Galera and the whole world burn, as long as I can get the beautiful Maleca 2045 safely out in my arms.

-Exit DON ÁLVARO
+Exit ÁLVARO

-ALCUZCUZ Neither lover nor noble I be,

-if Zara is in that mess.
-But what does it matter

-if I neither noble nor lover be?

-Lovers and nobles aplenty we have: as long as I escape myself, so Zara and Galera can all burn up in flames.
+ALCUZCUZ Neither lover nor noble I be, if Zara is in that mess.
+But what does it matter if I neither noble nor lover be?
+2050 Lovers and nobles aplenty we have: as long as I escape myself, so Zara and Galera can all burn up in flames.